JavierAntoran/gold-secuence-tests/README.md

 # gold-secuence-tests

 Code for demonstrations of gold secuences.
-These are pn the pn codes used by gps systems for spreading and syncronization.
+These are pn codes used by gps systems for spreading and syncronization.